thoughtbot/clearance/README.md

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-Suspenders is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+Clearance is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

 Thank you to all [the contributors](https://github.com/thoughtbot/clearance/contributors)!